 When it comes to venous disease treatments, you may be surprised to learn that they are all minimally invasive, meaning surgery is very rarely considered as a treatment, relatively quick, inexpensive, and have little-to-no recovery period.
 Seeing your vein doctor is about as routine as getting your teeth cleaned at the dentist, but how quick are the procedures?

 When speaking to your vein doctor, they will recommend the best form of treatment that suits your needs.
 Regarding the removal of problematic veins, these treatments will last anywhere from 15 minutes to 1 hour.
 That’s pretty quick, especially since patients can return to everyday activities immediately after their session.
 The shortest sessions are ones that focus on small cosmetic veins on the surface of the skin, like spider veins.
 A visual cosmetic sclerotherapy for surface-level veins, for example, can have you in the facility for very little time, though you may schedule a few different sessions depending on the condition of your legs.
 On the longer end, an ambulatory phlebectomy may take up to an hour or so for treating larger veins.

 Seek Vein Removal from Our Board-Certified Doctors

-One thing we like to stress here at the United Vein and Vascular Centers is the importance of seeking board-certified physicians to handle your vein treatments.
+One thing we like to stress here at the United Vein Centers is the importance of seeking board-certified physicians to handle your vein treatments.
 Not all physicians you might find on a local google search may be certified with the American Board of Surgery.
 This can be a troubling sign, and with the consequences of medical malpractice being dangerous, ensuring you’re in the right hands is imperative.
 The easiest way to know for sure is to go to the American Board of Surgery’s website, locate their certification checker, and enter your physician’s name (with the correct spelling and information of course).
 If their name pops up, then you’re as good as gold.

 Contact Us for Vein Treatments